marcopaganini/smartcollector/README.md

 The installation instructions assume a properly installed and configured Go development environment.
-The very first step is to download and build smartcollector (this step will also download and compile GoSmart):
+The very first step is to download and build smartcollector (this step will also download and compile the GoSmart library):

 ```